raagan-u/docs/docs/developers/contracts/HTLCEVM.md

 ## redeem

-Allows the redeemer to claim the locked tokens by providing the correct secret that hashes to the secretHash.
+Allows anyone with valid secret to call and transfer the locked tokens to the redeemer.

 | Parameter | Description                                                                |
 | --------- | -------------------------------------------------------------------------- |